 Courtney Burton is a corporate/commercial partner at Dentons Canada LLP.
 Her practice involves advising public and private companies on governance, M&A transactions, corporate structuring/reorganizations, and regulatory compliance.
 She regularly assists her clients with risk management and strategic decision-making.
-Courtney is a trustee (director), corporate secretary, and governance committee member for the Calgary Philharmonic Orchestra Foundation.
+Courtney is a trustee (director), corporate secretary, and governance committee member for the Calgary Philharmonic Orchestra Foundation and Director and governance committee member of FearlsNotLove.
 She has experience sitting on private corporation boards and not-for-profit boards.